Let’s talk about ethical engagement rings.

 Moissanite engagement rings are also a very popular type of lab grown gemstone.
 Although appearing very similar to a diamond, moissanite has different chemical and physical properties when compared to diamond.

-Every lab diamond set by Lily Arkwright is fully certified and accompanied by an industry standard – GIA, IGI or GCAL – grading report.
+Every lab diamond set by Lily Arkwright, an jeweller in Manchester for example, is fully certified and accompanied by an industry standard – GIA, IGI or GCAL – grading report.
 This includes the cut, colour, clarity and carat weight specifications.
 This means all lab grown diamonds and moissanite stones are fully traceable.

 This isn’t forgetting the metal ring itself too.
 It’s important that the precious metal has been UK hallmarked, which means it has been verified by an independent party.

 The biggest gem diamond mining countries in the world are South Africa, Botswana and Russia.